About Us

 Knowledge that Connects and Protects

-Monitoring is one of the foundations of our work.
+Monitoring is one of the cornerstones of our work.
 Through it, we transform observations into knowledge and data into concrete actions.
-We integrate different methodologies, combining direct sightings made by local residents and partners with the use of strategically placed camera traps across the territory.
-This hybrid approach allows us to record the presence of predators and other key species, understand their movements, population size, habits, and relationships with the environment.
+Integrating different methodologies, combining direct sightings made by residents and local partners with the use of camera traps strategically positioned in the territory, this hybrid approach allows us to record the presence of predators and other key species, understand their movements, population size, habits, and relationships with the environment.
+Local knowledge is essential.
+We value and incorporate the accounts of those who live daily in the field.
+Sightings made by ranchers, rural workers, and community members are fundamental to guiding our actions, calibrating conflict prevention strategies, and validating the continuous presence of animals in certain areas.
+Camera traps, on the other hand, function as the invisible eyes of the forest.
+They capture images and videos that reveal the presence and behavior of fauna in a non-invasive way.
+These records not only help us identify individuals and activity patterns but also feed scientific research, environmental education actions, and raising public awareness.

 Science: